Code-Institute-Submissions/MS1-tartan-taps/README.md

 ### Testing Returning Visitor Goals
 1. #### As a Returning Visitor, I want to be able to easily sign up to start receiving my subscription.
+    - On the home screen on larger devices the user can sign up in three places.
+Sign up button in the jumbotron, Sign up / Sign in to the right of the logo and a Sign up / Sign in icon in the the footer.
+All will take the user to the same modal.
+[View here](assets/testing/returning-user/sign-up.png)
+    - On smaller devices the Sign up / Sign in option to the right of the logo is removed.
+The user can sign up from any page using the option in the footer.
+[View here](assets/testing/returning-user/sign-up-footer.png)

 2. #### As a Returning Visitor, I want to have options to get in contact with Tartan Taps, with any queries or questions I may have.
+    - First option for a user to contact Tartan Taps can be located in the footer of the page, with an email address and telephone number.
+This appears on all device sizes.
+[View here](assets/testing/returning-user/contact-us.png)
+    - There is also a dedicated page to contact the company.
+Within this are FAQ's - if these do not fulfil the users queries then a contact us form is available for additional enquiries.
+[View here](assets/testing/returning-user/faqs-enquiry.png)

 3. #### As a Returning Visitor, I want to see customer reviews.
+    - The home page has a section dedicated to customer reviews.
+I have situated this directly below the jumbotron, so the user knows the company has a good reputation.
+Circular images have been used for variety, which do not display on smaller devices.
+[View here](assets/testing/returning-user/reviews.png)

 ### Testing Frequent User Goals
 1. #### As a Frequent User, I want to see what beers are available and compare them against my delivery.